Just A Way: 2014: five-year-old season

 Just A Way began his fourth season in the Nakayama Kinen on 3 March and won by three and a half lengths from Archimedes.
 He was then sent to Dubai where he started 3/1 favourite for the Dubai Duty Free over nine furlongs at Meydan Racecourse.
 His opponents included the British mares The Fugue and Dank as well as runners from South Africa, France, Dubai and Hong Kong.
 He was restrained towards the rear of the field by Fukunaga before moving forward in the straight.
 He took the lead a furlong and a half from the finish and accelerated clear to win by six and a quarter lengths from the South African horse Vercingetorix with Dank in third place.
 Fukunaga commented: "That was amazing.
 The start didn't go as I hoped it would and I had to change my plan but it all worked out for me".

 On his return to Japan, Just A Way was moved back in distance for the Yasuda Kinen over 1600 metres at Tokyo on 8 June.
 Despite doubts about his ability to cope with the soft turf he was made 7/10 favourite against sixteen opponents, with Yoshitomi Shibata taking over from the suspended Fukunaga.
 He looked likely to be beaten in the straight as the 147/1 outsider Grand Prix Boss established a clear lead, but produced a strong finish to take the lead in the last stride and win by a nose.

 In autumn, Just A Way was one of three Japanese horses, the others being Gold Ship and Harp Star, sent to Europe to contest the 93rd running of the Prix de l'Arc de Triomphe at Longchamp Racecourse.
 Racing over a distance of 2400 metres for the first time for more than two and a half years, he started the 8/1 fifth choice in the betting behind Taghrooda, Avenir Certain, Ectot and Harp Star.
 He raced in mid-division before making some progress in the straight but never looked likely to win and finished eighth of the twenty runners, five lengths behind the winner Treve.
 On his return to Japan, Just A Way continued to compete over longer distances and started third favourite behind Gentildonna and Harp Star for the Japan Cup on 30 October.
 He finished second of the eighteen runners, four lengths behind the winner Epiphaneia.
 On his final racecourse appearance, Just A Way was stepped up in distance again for the Arima Kinen over 2500 metres on 28 December and started third favourite behind Gold Ship and Epiphaneia.
 After being held up at the back of the field by Fukunaga he made progress on the outside in the straight but was unable to reach the leaders and finished fourth behind Gentildonna, To The World and Gold Ship.

+Racing form

+Just A Way won six races and placed in another seven out of 22 starts.
+This data available is based on JBIS, netkeiba, Emirates Racing Authority (ERA) and racingpost.